rarredon/UBPR-Codes/README.md

 # UBPR-Codes
-Program to parse UBPR concept codes [published by the FFIEC](https://cdr.ffiec.gov/Public/DownloadUBPRUserGuide.aspx).
+Program to parse UBPR concept codes from PDF files [published by the FFIEC](https://cdr.ffiec.gov/Public/DownloadUBPRUserGuide.aspx).

 To run: